UNITED STATES

 subordinated

-Lehigh Gas GP (the general partner) has a non-economic general partner interest in Lehigh
+Lehigh Gas GP (the general partner) has a non-economic general partner interest

 45.9% of LGP held by public